DATA-DOG/fastroute/README.md

 	})

 	// lets say our API strategy is to have all paths
-	// lowercased and a trailing slash
+	// lowercased with a trailing slash
 	routes := fastroute.New(
 		fastroute.Route("/status/", handler),
 		fastroute.Route("/users/:id/", handler),